How To Debug A Service Program Rpgle

 Assuming that the IBM Toolbox for Java is installed, the next step is getting the needed JAR files installed on your workstation.
 The installation steps documented here are for a Windows workstation.
 The installation procedure will be similar for other types of workstations.

-2. Add the path for the two JAR files to your CLASSPATH environment variable.
+on IBM i (or from the JTOpen package you just copied to your workstation).
+These two JAR files are the IBM Toolbox for Java components which provide the graphical debugger functionality. - Add the path for the two JAR files to your CLASSPATH environment variable.
 For example, if you copied the two JAR files to C:iDebugger on your Windows workstation, you should update the CLASSPATH variable by appending the following line: ;C:iDebuggerjt400.jar;C:iDebuggertes.jar

 At this point, the graphical IBM i debugger installation is completed.
 In order to run the graphical debugger, you must have a proper JDK or JRE version installed on your workstation.
 The minimum JDK and JRE version required depends on the IBM i OS version from which you copy the JAR files.
 For example, the minimum version required for the IBM i V5R4 release is Java version 1.3.1.
 The IBM i 7.1 version of the IBM Toolbox for Java requires version 1.4 Java.
 A detailed listing of the software requirements for the graphical IBM i debugger can be found in the IBM i Information Center.
 In order to access the graphical debugger's help documents successfully, you need to have the jhall.jar file added to your CLASSPATH.
 This JAR file can be obtained from the JavaHelp system.
 For more detailed information about prerequisites and installation of the graphical IBM i debugger, please refer to the IBM i Information Center book titled, System i5 Debugger

-You can invoke graphical IBM i debugger with the following command from a Windows command prompt to verify your installation: java utilities.Debug.
-Your result should be similar to the graphical debugger output in Figure 3.
+You can invoke graphical IBM i debugger with the following command from a Windows command prompt to verify your installation: java utilities.Debug

 Figure 3.
 Starting IBM i System Debugger